stealthmachines/Float4096/README.md

 ## Uninstall

 1. Single-Line Uninstall Command
-This command removes the float4096 package, deactivates and deletes the virtual environment, and optionally removes the cloned repository directory.
+This command removes the float4096 package and optionally removes the cloned repository directory.
 It assumes the user is in the Float4096 directory after running the Git clone command.
+Consult 'breakdown' for environment removal and other options.

 Linux/macOS (Bash/Zsh):
 ```